LasalJayawardena/ML-Projects/README.md

-This Repo has alot of projects related to SVM
+This Repo has projects related to SVM
 =============================================